-Scarlet is the director of Thistle Trekking and was also one of the founders of the company.
+Scarlet is the former director of Thistle Trekking and was also one of the founders of the company.
+Having stepped back from the running of the business she now returns as one of our guides.
 She begun working in the outdoor industry back in 2006, initially working at a corporate team building and high ropes centre in North Yorkshire.
 After realising that it was a job she wanted to make into a career for life, Scarlet begun a multi activity outdoor instructor apprenticeship in Scotland.
 She then became a qualified instructor gaining her Mountain Leader Qualification as well as qualifications in Kayaking, Climbing, Canoeing, Sailing and Archery.
 Her trekking experience has taken her all over the world including Nepal, Morocco, Ecuador and Ethiopia and to altitudes of around 6000m.

 With years of experience guiding in the outdoors, Chris is a skilled and qualified mountain leader.
 Growing up with regular trips to mountains across the UK, including those of the West Highlands, Sutherland and the Lake District, his passion grew into a desire to make the outdoors also his place of work.
 His travels have taken him to Europe, Canada, and South America, including multi-day high-altitude treks in the Chilean Andes.
 Chris is also a qualified Sea and White Water Kayak Guide, and enjoys skiing, rock-climbing, and running.